WayScience/cell-health-data/4.classify-single-cell-phenotypes/4a.classify-single-cell-phenotypes/README.md

 ## File Structure

-The output file structure of this module mirrors the structure of the models hosted at [phenotypic_profiling_model/2.train_model/models](https://github.com/WayScience/phenotypic_profiling_model/tree/main/2.train_model/models), with folders contianing plate classifications in place of the models.
+The output file structure of this module mirrors the structure of the models hosted at [phenotypic_profiling_model/2.train_model/models](https://github.com/WayScience/phenotypic_profiling_model/tree/main/2.train_model/models), with folders containing plate classifications in place of the models.

 The output structure is as follows: